 I have also found some nice books about puppies on Amazon especially for kids!
 Here are links to them:

 Never leave your puppy outside alone!
 Even if you have a fenced in area.
 Tiny puppies can easily slip through the mesh of a fence.
 Hungary hawks can & do have a small breed puppies for lunch.

 Provide a safe, quiet and warm place for your puppy to sleep.
 This can be a baby playpen or any small area that has been partitioned off so your puppy can’t wander out.
 NEVER LEAVE YOUR PUPPY IN A SMALL CRATE DURING THE DAY.
 Your puppy will need an area for sleeping/playing, to potty and for food and water.
 You can let them sleep in this area.
 Leave down food, water & potty pads/pads for them during the night.
 A young puppy sometimes has a hard time holding it all night long.
 After about 4 months of age, you can start putting them in a crate at night time if you need to.
 No food/water is necessary in this small crate.
 Take them to potty right before bedtime and first thing in the morning, possibly once during the night if he awakes and whines.

 PLAYING WITH YOUR PUPPY

 Remember, your puppy is very tiny and should be treated like you would a human baby you have just brought home from the hospital.
-A mistake new owners usually make is playing with their puppy too much.
+A mistake new owners sometimes make is playing with their puppy too much.
 Too much activity will deplete their blood sugar.
 You could have a very sick puppy on your hands.
 Be patient.
 The first few weeks will go by quickly and their playtime will increase.
 If it does happen – you will be prepared with MegaCal!

 FEEDING YOUR PUPPY